-- 4.1 The Council retains ultimate responsibility for all policy matters including agreeing the overall strategy for the performance of its functions. - 4.2 The power to make Rules is specifically reserved to the Council by Article 3(12) of the Order and cannot be delegated. - 4.3 The Council retains responsibility for the following decisions which, to the extent that it is lawful to do so, may only be delegated by means of a specific resolution of the Council: - 4.3.1 establishing the Standards of Proficiency, Standards of Conduct, Performance and Ethics, Standards of Education and Training and Standards of Continuing Professional Development; - 4.3.2 prescribing good conduct and good character requirements for safe and effective practice; - 4.3.3 establishing criteria for the purposes of Article 13 (grandparenting criteria), Article 15 (approvals criteria) and Article 15B (criteria for approved mental health professionals courses) of the Order; - 4.3.4 making recommendations to the Secretary of State and the Scottish Ministers concerning the regulation of any profession and giving guidance on the criteria that it will take into account in so doing; - 4.3.5 making any proposal to the Privy Council concerning the structure of the register; - 4.3.6 approving any report, plans or accounts to be submitted to the Privy Council, the Secretary of State or the Scottish Ministers; - 4.3.7 setting the fees to be charged for or associated with registration (including renewal, readmission, restoration and scrutiny fees); - 4.3.8 establishing any committee or sub-committee and making the Standing Orders for any committee or sub-committee; - 4.3.9 appointing members to any committee or sub-committee (this power may be exercised by the Chair in accordance with any policy or principles established by the Council); - 4.3.10 appointing or removing the Chief Executive;
+- 4.1 The Council retains ultimate responsibility for all policy matters including agreeing the overall strategy for the performance of its functions. - 4.2 The power to make Rules is specifically reserved to the Council by Article 3(12) of the Order and cannot be delegated. - 4.3 The Council retains responsibility for the following decisions which, to the extent that it is lawful to do so, may only be delegated by means of a specific resolution of the Council: - 4.3.1 establishing the Standards of Proficiency, Standards of Conduct, Performance and Ethics, Standards of Education and Training and Standards of Continuing Professional Development; - 4.3.2 prescribing good conduct and good character requirements for safe and effective practice; - 4.3.3 establishing criteria for the purposes of Article 13 (grandparenting criteria), Article 15 (approvals criteria) and Article 15B (criteria for approved mental health professionals courses) of the Order; - 4.3.4 making recommendations to the Secretary of State and the Scottish Ministers concerning the regulation of any profession or social care workers in England and giving guidance on the criteria that it will take into account in so doing; - 4.3.5 making any proposal to the Privy Council concerning the structure of the register; - 4.3.6 approving any report, plans or accounts to be submitted to the Privy Council, the Secretary of State or the Scottish Ministers; - 4.3.7 setting the fees to be charged for or associated with registration (including renewal, readmission, restoration and scrutiny fees); - 4.3.8 establishing any committee or sub-committee and making the Standing Orders for any committee or sub-committee; - 4.3.9 appointing members to any committee or sub-committee; - 4.3.10 appointing or removing the Chief Executive; - 4.3.11 appointing members to represent the Council on outside bodies;

-- 4.3.11 appointing or removing the Registrar; - 4.3.12 appointing members to represent the Council on outside bodies (this power may be exercised by the Chair in accordance with any policy or principles established by the Council); - 4.3.13 entering into any arrangements with a body created or designated by the National Assembly for Wales under Article 20 of the Order; - 4.3.14 acquiring or disposing of any freehold or leasehold interest in land and property or other interest in land; - 4.3.15 re-structuring the Council's staff where the changes involve 20 or more employees. - 4.4 The Council is also responsible for making decisions in relation to any matter for which it has granted delegated authority but where: - 4.4.1 the person who would otherwise have delegated authority to act has an actual or potential interest; or - 4.4.2 in the opinion of the Chief Executive, it would be more appropriate for the Council to make the decision.
+- 4.3.12 entering into any arrangements with a body created or designated by the National Assembly for Wales under Article 20 of the Order; - 4.3.13 acquiring or disposing of any freehold or leasehold interest in land and property or other interest in land; - 4.3.14 re-structuring the Council's staff where the changes involve 20 or more employees. - 4.4 The Council is also responsible for making decisions in relation to any matter for which it has granted delegated authority but where: - 4.4.1 the person who would otherwise have delegated authority to act has an actual or potential interest; or - 4.4.2 in the opinion of the Chief Executive, it would be more appropriate for the Council to make the decision.